Beyond All Boundaries (2013 film)

 Beyond All Boundaries is a 2013 Indian Hindi-language cricket documentary film directed by Sushrut Jain which is based on the real-life story of three ordinary individuals for whom the sport is a route to fame and a purpose.
 The film also portrays their addiction to the game, the desperation for winning a World Cup after 28 years.

 The story was narrated by Kunal Nayyar who is known for his portrayal of Rajesh Koothrapalli in an American television series The Big Bang Theory.
 The film was screened at the Indian Film Festival of Los Angeles in 2013 and managed to grab a grand jury prize for Best Documentary and the audience award.

 Plot

-The film is set during the 2011 Cricket World Cup and chronicles the travails of unemployed Sudhir Kumar Chaudhary, who is a die-hard fan of Sachin Tendulkar and used to attend every home match the Indian team had played since 2007, Akshaya Surwe, a young lady from Mumbai dreams of making it to the Indian Women's National Cricket Team, and Prithvi Shaw, a twelve-year-old boy whose mother passed away when he was only three years old.
+The film is set during the 2011 Cricket World Cup and chronicles the travails of unemployed Sudhir Kumar Chaudhary, who is a die-hard fan of Sachin Tendulkar and used to attend every home match the Indian team had played since 2007, Akshaya Surwe, a young lady from Mumbai dreams of making it to the Indian Women's National Cricket Team, and Prithvi Shaw, a twelve-year-old boy whose mother died when he was only three years old.
 He is the only hope of his father.